1996 San Francisco 49ers season: Regular season

 After the 1995 season, concerns about the 49ers' running game loomed largely for San Francisco.
 The 49ers were able to sign running back Terry Kirby by the fifth week of the season, but star fullback William Floyd was still recovering from a devastating knee injury suffered the previous season.
 Also, the loss of cornerback Eric Davis to divisional rival Carolina was a concern.
 However, with 1995's number one defense and highest scoring offense, San Francisco was picked by many to win their sixth Super Bowl.

 The 49ers started out the 1996 season fast with dominant wins over the New Orleans Saints (27–11) and St. Louis Rams (34–0); against the Rams the 49ers scored two safeties.
 In the first two games, the 49ers had zero turnovers, but they had yet to throw a touchdown pass.
 In week 4, the 49ers faced the upstart 2–0 Carolina Panthers.
 Although favored to win, a groin injury to Steve Young, inconsistent run defense, and an aggressive blitzing scheme by Carolina led to a convincing 23–7 victory for the Panthers.
 San Francisco netted only 48 yards rushing and was only 2-of-11 on third-down conversions during the contest, and the budding bitterness of the rivalry spilled into constant jawing between Panthers receivers and the Niners secondary, notably spats between Carolina receiver Willie Green and the Niners' Merton Hanks.

 Despite Steve Young's absence, the 49ers were able to win 39–17 over the Falcons on three interceptions of Bobby Hebert and a team-record six field goals by Jeff Wilkins, then the Niners beat the Rams in St. Louis 28–11.

 However, in week seven the 49ers faced the team that knocked them out of the playoffs the previous year: the Green Bay Packers.
 With Steve Young on the bench, the 49ers ran an aggressive offensive and defensive scheme, building a 17–6 lead in the second quarter.
-However, from that point on, conservative play-calling allowed Green Bay to get back in the game.
+But from that point on, conservative play-calling allowed Green Bay to get back in the game.
 With the game tied at 17 late in the fourth quarter, the 49ers faced a third and short in Green Bay territory.
 George Seifert opted for quarterback Elvis Grbac to fall on the ball and settle for a lead-changing field goal.
 However, Brett Favre led the Packers to a tying field goal at the end of regulation, and the Packers were able to win the game in overtime.
-In hindsight, that game was the turning point for the 49ers season.
+In hindsight, that game was the turning point for the 49ers' season.